moshix/OSVS1/README.md

   IEF005I PARTITION WAITING FOR WORK  P00
  </pre>

  Now the system can only run one job at a time.
 To allow 2 jobs to execute we need to change the SYS1.PARMLIB and the SYS2.PROCLIB.
-There is TSO or any interactive facility here (that's why I run this under VM/370 exclusively...).So we need a small batch job to make the change.
+There is no TSO or any interactive facility here (that's why I run this under VM/370 exclusively...).So we need a small batch job to make the change.
 Use this JCL by Kevin Leonard:

  <pre>
   //UPDATES  JOB 1,SOFTWARE,CLASS=A,MSGCLASS=A